High order paracontrolled calculus: Paracontrolled calculus

-for some constants which may depend on $|I|$.
 Note again that we could equally well develop paracontrolled calculus in the more general setting adopted in our previous work \cite{BBF15}; we refrain from doing that here as it could obscure the simplicity of the ideas put forward here.

 Given a finite time horizon $T$, we define the parabolic space $\mcM$ as

 and equip it with the parabolic metric